 In the fall of the 9th grade year, youth will participate in the Confirmation Worship (Affirmation of Baptism Worship).
 We are working on a special time for youth to consider their own beliefs and faith prior to the weekend of Confirmation.
 Stay tuned for more information coming soon!

-If you are interested in learning more about our Confirmation Ministry, please use the contact form below to contact Michael Beckmann, the director of Teen Ministry.
+If you are interested in learning more about our Confirmation Ministry, please use the contact form below to contact Michael Beckmann, the director of Youth & Family Ministry.
 He can also be reached via the church office 319-365-1494.

 Our Confirmation Ministry

 Starting in 6th Grade and ending in the fall of 9th Grade our Confirmation Ministry explores the faith through the lens of our Lutheran Theology.